FKingQueen/StarterPack/README.md

+# Laravel & Vue.js Installation Starter Pack

+## Procedures for Installation
-Step 1: Create new Laravel Project
+1. Create new Laravel Project
-	composer create-project laravel/laravel Test1
+-   composer create-project laravel/laravel Test1
-Step 2: Go to the Created Project and Run:
+2. Go to the Created Project and Run:
-	composer install
+-   composer install
-Step 3: Go to Package.json, then replace devDependencies using:
+3. Go to Package.json, then replace devDependencies using:
-    "devDependencies": {
+-   "devDependencies": {
         "@vue/compiler-sfc": "^3.2.47",
         "autoprefixer": "^10.4.16",
         "axios": "^0.21",